Become-A-DevOps-PM/become-a-devops-pm.github.io/content/exercises/Azure VM - From Zero To Hero/2. Azure CLI/Exercise 5 - Provisioning a VM Using AZ CLI, Configuring Nginx, and Allowing HTTP Traffic.md

 draft = false
 +++

-# Exercise 5: Provisioning a VM Using AZ CLI, Configuring Nginx, and Allowing HTTP Traffic

 ## Overview

 This exercise introduces creating a Virtual Machine (VM) with **Azure CLI**, using default SSH keys for secure authentication, installing Nginx, and configuring the network to allow HTTP traffic.
 You will work exclusively in the **VSCode Integrated Terminal** (Windows users: Make sure you use **Git Bash**).

-## Step-by-Step Instructions

 ### Step 1: Set Up the Environment